bartekpacia/bartekpacia.github.io/_posts/2019-06-30-my-first-post.md

 As I said before, I plan to blog a little so I picked Jekyll to help me with it.
-I don't have much experience with _static site generators_, but after reading some docs and watching a few YT tutorials I feel confident enough to alter Jekyll's default `minima` theme to suit my needs
+I don't have much experience with _static site generators_, but after reading some docs and watching a few YT tutorials I feel confident enough to alter Jekyll's default `minima` theme to suit my needs.

 So that's my first non-dummy blogpost looks like.
 Huh, it wasn't that bad.